 Written by Adeline Tao

 Osaka is the economic powerhouse of the Kansai region of Japan.
 As one of the nation’s ancient capitals, Osaka is rich in history and traditional culture.
 Nowadays, the city is quickly modernizing and becoming one of the hottest cities in Japan.
 Not to be overshadowed by Tokyo, Osaka has its own unique charm with delicious foods, friendly people, and honest attitude.
 As an intern in Osaka, you can expect to be awed by Japanese culture while hands-on taking part in an inspirational work experience.
-Here are 10 reasons why you should intern in Osaka.
+Here is our top 10 reasons to intern in Osaka.

 1. Globalizing world

 The world seems to be getting smaller by the minute, with technologies bridging the gaps that once existed between countries across oceans.
 Today, the global workforce is a powerful entity that is constantly evolving.
 Asia is a great place to be in this new age, because it is the fastest advancing region on earth.
 Japan specifically has many prime assets that make the country a force to be reckoned with.
 Recent studies show that Japanese companies have seen an increase in the desire for international interns, while simultaneously, students have increasingly chosen Japan as a study abroad destination.
 That makes this relationship a perfect match and will undoubtedly yield rewarding results.